bernhardAxonIvy/doc/source/concepts/error-handling.rst

 Loop Prevention
 ~~~~~~~~~~~~~~~

-To prevent endless process execution trough an inappropriate error handling, the
+To prevent endless process execution caused by an inappropriate error handling, the
 Ivy process engine detects loops during the error handling.
 If the engine
-detects a loop the error handling will be continued on the next higher process
+detects a loop, the error handling will be continued at the next higher process
 level with the new error code ``ivy:error:loop``, to interrupt the cycle.

-Loop detection is done on error catching elements (Error Start Event and Error
+Loop detection is done on error-catching elements (Error Start Event and Error
 Boundary Event).
 The engine checks if there was already an identical execution
 of the catcher at this process level.
 Identical means: Same process request,
-same throwing element (including its process callstack) and same catching
+same throwing element (including its process call stack), and same catching
-element (including its process callstack).
+element (including its process call stack).

 Let's illustrate this with two use cases:

 Use Case 1
 ^^^^^^^^^^

-The process element throws a BpmError.
+A process element throws a BpmError.
 The Error Boundary Event catches the
-error and call the process element again.
+error and calls the process element again.
 In this case, the loop detection will
-interrupt the process when the Boundary Error Event was reached the second time.
+interrupt the process when the Boundary Error Event is reached the second time.
-This would also be the case, when the throwing error element is located in a
+This would also be the case if the throwing error element is located in a
 composite or callable process.

 |image5|